Alcoholism and Health Issues: Cholesterol, Triglycerides, the Liver, and More

 All kinds of excessive drinking can damage the heart.
 Types of heart damage include arterial fibrillation (a type of heart arrhythmia), cardiomyopathy (stretching and drooping of the heart muscle, so it does not beat very strongly), and inflammation (sometimes causing blood clots, which can lead to stroke or pulmonary embolism).

+Chronic problem drinking can damage several areas of the brain, leading to neuropathy, or numbness in the extremities, as well as short-term memory loss, disordered thinking, and dementia6.
+Low thiamine levels from alcohol use disorder can also lead to Wernicke-Korsakoff syndrome, commonly known as wet brain.
 Heavy drinking can also lead to seizures because it changes how GABA receptors function.
 When a person who is physically dependent on alcohol is not able to drink, or tries to stop drinking without medical supervision, those pathways are more easily excited, which can lead to anxiety, panic attacks, and seizures.
 Additionally, liver damage harms the brain by leading to hepatic encephalopathy, or swelling in the brain due to unfiltered toxins.

 Areas of the brain damaged by excessive drinking include the cerebellum (controls motor function), the limbic system (controls memory and emotional processing), and the cerebral cortex (controls the ability to think, plan, and interact with others).